BlueBearrii/Basic_Java/playground/README.md

 # 💥 JAVA
-Practicing Java language by sol mini quiz
+Practicing Java language by solving mini quizzes.
+## 🍱 I HAVE NO PLAN!!
+WHIT JAVA